-The ringing of the bell does not dismiss you from class.
-Stay in your seat until the teacher indicates that you may leave.
+The ringing of the bell does not dismiss students from class.
+Students should stay in your seat until the teacher indicates that they can leave.
 Students are not to congregate around the door waiting for class to end.
-Remain in you seats!
+Students must remain in their seats until dismissed by the teacher.